Job Seeker Toolkit

 LinkedIn

-Managing your online presence is critical to finding a job in modern society.
-The day of the traditional resume is coming to an end.
-Not because of a movement to terminate the long-standing process, but because of the efficiency of social media.
-In less than ten minutes of searching, an employer knows everything about a prospective employee.
+Managing your online presence is critical to finding a job.
+The day of the traditional resume is coming to an end because of the efficiency of social media.
+In less than ten minutes, an employer knows everything about a prospective employee.

-The first line of defense for a job seeker is to develop a strong personal on LinkedIn.
-This is the first place employers will look to research a possible employee.
-Social media in general, and LinkedIn in particular enhance your ability to leverage your professional network.
+The first thing a job seeker must do is to develop a strong personal LinkedIn profile.
+This is the first place employers look to research a possible employee.
+LinkedIn can enhance your ability to leverage your professional network.

 -